Our Team

 James Finies

-– Human Rights Activist
+– Human Rights Defender

 A young Professional banker in his thirties abandons his professional career in order to pursue and defend the Right of Self-determination for the Bonairain Natives Because of the illegal status not of their choice and unequal rights that the Natives found themselves after the dissolution of the Nederland Antilles in 2010.